amanikhalid/BackupSQL/BackupSQL.md

  - needs the most recent complete backup in order to recover.

- - Real-World Scenario: Following the first weekly complete backup, an e-learning platform backs up student progress and course content updates every night.
+ **Real-World Scenario: Following the first weekly complete backup, an e-learning platform backs up student progress and course content updates every night.**

+ **3. Transaction Log Backup**

+ When Used: Regular backups in FULL recovery mode (e.g., every 15 to 60 minutes).

+ All transaction logs since the last log backup are included.

+**Pros:**

+ - Point-in-time recovery is made possible.

+ - reduces the loss of data.

+ **Cons:**

+ - If the recovery model is SIMPLE, it cannot be used.

+ - Regular upkeep is necessary.

+ **A ticketing system that records each booking and transaction almost instantly is an example of a real-world scenario.**